 For a plot, we want the selling price in one column (it already is) and all the explanatory variable values in another column, with a third column labelling which explanatory variable it is.
 Then, to make the plot, plot selling price against the \(x\)-column, making facets according to the names of the \(x\)-variables.

 This is done by pivoting longer first.
-I also always forget (until I see the graph) that a scales = "free" is needed:
+I also always forget (until I see the graph) that a scales = "free" is needed, because different explanatory variables will be on different scales:

 If that code is too much for you, run the pivot-longer first and look at the results.
 Then think about how you would use that dataframe to make scatterplots of selling price against each of those explanatory variables.